ITAttractor/lettuce/README.md

 Lettuce is a [BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development) tool for python, 100% inspired on [cucumber](http://cukes.info/ "BDD with elegance and joy").

+Note, this fork works only for django versions 1.8+.
+For older django versions, please, use original lettuce.

 # Motivation

 1. [Cucumber](http://cukes.info/) makes [Ruby](http://www.ruby-lang.org/) even more sexy.
 Python needed something like it.